imdhemy/google-play-billing/docs/README.md

 ## Start Selling

-Google Play's billing system is a service that enables you to sell digital products and content in your Android app.

 You can use Google Play's billing system to sell the following types of digital content:

 - [Products](./sell-products.md).